bids-standard/bids-specification/src/02-common-principles.md

 ### Other top level directories

-In addition of the subject subdirectories, the root directory of a BIDS dataset can also contain the following directories:
+In addition to the subject directories, the root directory of a BIDS dataset MAY also contain the following directories:

 <!-- This block generates a file tree.
 A guide for using macros can be found at